 The PGA Tour coverage in Australia obviously means getting something great to watch early in the morning.
 As ever in Australia the most comprehensive golf coverage is offered by Kayo Sports (opens in new tab) where you can watch Fox Sports that broadcasts the PGA Tour coverage.
 Not only can you watch the action from Hawaii here, it has all the PGA Tour, DP World Tour events and the Majors.
 It also has events on the LPGA as well.

 It of course also offers access to over 50 sports live and on-demand, with some its big name channels including Fox Sports, ESPN, and beIN Sports.

-As ever, Aussies out of the country can access their favourite streaming service just like they would at home can use a VPN to watch their PGA Tour live stream of choice.
+As ever, Aussies out of the country can access their favorite streaming service just like they would at home can use a VPN (opens in new tab) to watch their PGA Tour live stream of choice.